atsixian/old-sixian.li/README.md

 #### Changing the “Random Facts"

 Go to `src/@lekoarts/gatsby-theme-minimal-blog/texts/`, change `strings` in `Typewriter.jsx`.
 Or if you want to replace the whole section, just change `hero.mdx` to whatever you want.

-#### Can I disable Ghost?

-There's no easy switch to turn it on and off for now, but I plan to add this feature in the future.

 ## 🎓 Learning Gatsby